 I’m Dylan, a holistic health blogger, fitness enthusiast, feminist, vegan, and scientist living in the beautiful city of Vancouver, Canada, on unceded Coast Salish territories.
 I obtained my PhD in obstetrics and gynaecology with a focus on PCOS.
 During my doctoral studies I conducted scientific studies to advance knowledge of managing women’s reproductive and metabolic health through lifestyle changes.
 This included nutrition, physical activity, mindfulness and supplementation.

 I’ve been living a plant-based lifestyle for over 14 years now.
 I believe plant-based, primarily vegan diets positively impact my health, the environment, food sustainability, land sustainability and animal welfare.
 These reasons are why I develop PCOS-friendly recipes that still allow me to thrive on plants.

-When I’m not creating new recipes, or working as a victim support worker at a rape crisis center, you can likely find me at the gym, prioritizing my self-care.
-I’ve dabbled in other forms of fitness, such as running, hot yoga, and field hockey, but my true passions are bodybuilding and powerlifting.
+When I’m not creating new recipes, or actively fighting the patriarchy, you can likely find me at the gym or in the mountains hiking, prioritizing my self-care.
+I’ve dabbled in many forms of fitness, such as running, hot yoga, and field hockey, but my true passions are bodybuilding and powerlifting.
 Athletics have been a huge part of my life and continue to bring me health, joy, confidence, and strength.

 About Phruitful Dish: